kubewarden/docs/docs/reference/spec/02-settings.md

 - KILL
 ```

-The `validate_settings` function will receive as input the following JSON
+The `validate_settings` function receives as input the following JSON
 document:

 ```json